LOADING ...

 he came and nearer! her face was like a light!

-Her eyes wide for a moment; she drew one last deep breath,
+Her grew wide for a moment; she drew one last deep breath,

 Her musket the moonlight,

-her breast in the moonlight and warned him-with her death.
+Shattered her in the moonlight and warned him-with her death.

-Bowed, with her head o'er the musket, drenched her own red blood!
+Bowed, with her head o'er the musket, with her own red blood!

-Not till the dawn he heard it, his face grew grey to
+Not till the dawn he heard it, his face grey to hear

 How bess, the daughter,